LennaHammer/English/EVP/out/words_adjective.md

 ## 2584. set ## adjective
 /set/
 [C2]fixed and never changing
-- Most people work a set number of hours each week.
+- Most people work a set `number of hours` each week.
-- I don't have a set routine.
+- I don't have a set `routine`.

 ## 2585. shabby ## adjective
 /ˈʃæb.i/ UNFAIR